sismo-core/sismo-commitment-signer/README.md

 Parameters:

-- `commitment` : The commitment choosen by the user
+- `commitment` : The commitment chosen by the user

 Response: